uwaterloo-tron/discord-bot/docs/Contributing/Testing/stages.md

 For reference when you're developing:

-The environment variable `ENV` states what environment the bot is running in.
+The environment variable `STAGE` states what environment the bot is running in.
 It can be one of the following:

 - `dev` (default if none is provided):
   - Enables cheats, dev tools, etc.